wombleton/gitlaw-nz/acts/P/Passports Act 1992.md

     (3) In subsection (1), _passport database_ means a file, register, or device in or on which information is or is to be recorded by officers for the purposes of this Act.

-    (4) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.
+    (4) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.

     Section 30: substituted, on 18 June 2002, by [section 9][137] of the Passports Amendment Act 2002 (2002 No 24).

+    Section 30(4): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30A Improper issue of New Zealand travel document

 *   (1) Every person commits an offence who, without lawful authority or reasonable excuse, issues a New Zealand travel document (whether or not to the person to whom it relates) knowing that the person to whom it relates is not entitled to be issued it.

-    (2) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.

     Section 30A: inserted, on 18 June 2002, by [section 9][137] of the Passports Amendment Act 2002 (2002 No 24).

+    Section 30A(2): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 31 Other offences

-*   (1) Every person commits a crime who---
+*   (1) Every person commits an offence who---

     *   (a) for purposes of travel and without reasonable excuse, uses a New Zealand travel document that he or she knows or has reasonable cause to suspect has expired or has been cancelled; or